bm4cs/bencode.io/content/posts/2025-06-20-retrospective-project-x.md

     - Import-time side effects causing hard-to-debug issues
     - Dynamic runtime behaviors making static analysis less effective
   - Performance bottlenecks:
-    - Test suite execution time growing to 15-20 minutes
+    - Test suite execution time took on average 15-20 minutes, and that was after performance tuning and parallelisation efforts
     - Limited improvement despite parallelization efforts
     - Significant overhead in import time and startup
 - Initial struggles with API versioning between frontend and backend
+- Struggle with NoSQL document databases and evolving schemas and representations over time.
+I think this is a hidden upfront trade off, that you end up paying for down the road.
+Stuffing unversioned pydantic models into MongoDB and Elasticsearch indices will bite you.
 - Test suite maintenance and mock complexity
 - No common environments or tooling standards
 - Team broadly unskilled in software architecture and design generally, linux basics, kubernetes and helm